somosnlp/somosnlp.org/pages/hackathon/index.en.md

 <HackathonCard
   icon="🙌"
   title="Sponsor the event"
-  description="Support our mission through visibility, vouchers or donations.
+  description="Support our mission with visibility, vouchers or donations.
 SomosNLP is a non-profit community." linkText="See options" linkUrl="https://somosnlp.org/en/hackathon/patrocinios" />